 Free and Clear Title

-What happens if you have a title with a lien on it but you know its been paid in full and you have no signature or letter?
+What happens if you have a title with a lien on it?
+You know its been paid in full but you have no signature or letter?
 Well, don’t panic, the first thing you want to do is call your bank.
 Explain the situation regarding the loan being paid in full.
 You may need to leave your name and number while they investigate the situation and figure out why the lien has not been released.
 This can take 24 to 48 hours and a few factors come into play.

 Many times, banks get sold repeatedly through the years.
 This is why you will want to check your titles at least once a year.
 If you know that you have paid a loan off and you don’t have a release you will want to get this taken care of ASAP.
 Once a bank gets sold to another owner it can be difficult to track down the records of when the loan was paid in full.
 Checking your titles once a year will help to make sure your ducks stay in a row.